collinkelly09/Issue-Tracker/README.md

 <!-- Env Variables -->
 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+1) To run this project, you will need to rename [.env.example](.env.example) to .env (no period after).

+2) Follow the provided instructions within the file and set the environment variables.

 `DATABASE_URL`

-`NEXTAUTH_URL` provided
+`NEXTAUTH_URL`

 `NEXTAUTH_SECRET`